phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 **Optional parameters:**

-  > **charset:** This parameter has identical semantics to the charset parameter of the 'application/xml' media type as specified in {{RFC3023}}.
+  > **charset:** This parameter has identical semantics to the charset parameter of the 'application/xml' media type as specified in {{RFC7303}}.

-  > **profile:** A whitespace-separated list of URIs identifying specific constraints or conventions that apply to a phtal document.
+  > **profile:** A whitespace-separated list of URIs identifying specific constraints or conventions that apply to a PHTAL document.
 A profile must not change the semantics of the resource representation when processed without profile knowledge, so that clients both with and without knowledge of a profiled resource can safely use the same representation.
 The profile parameter may also be used by clients to express their preferences in the content negotiation process.
 Profile URIs MUST be dereferenceable and resolve to a profile document as defined in Section \#5.1 of this document.

 **Encoding considerations:**

-  > **binary:** Same as encoding considerations of application/xml as specified in {{RFC3023}}.
+  > **binary:** Same as encoding considerations of application/xml as specified in {{RFC7303}}.

 **Security considerations:**

   > This format shares security issues common to all XML content types.
 The security issues of {{RFC7303}}, section 10, should be considered.

-  > Several phtal elements may cause arbitrary URIs to be referenced.
+  > Several PHTAL elements may cause arbitrary URIs to be referenced.
 In this case, the security issues of {{RFC3986}}, section 7, should be considered.

-  > In common with HTML, phtal documents may reference external scripting language media.
+  > In common with HTML, PHTAL documents may reference external scripting language media.
 Scripting languages are executable content.
 In this case, the security considerations in the Media Type registrations for those formats shall apply.

 **Interoperability considerations:** An xsd document detailing the format of application/phtal+xml is located at <http://www.phtal.org/schema/phtal+xml.xsd>